-Periods of time off for study purposes are to be negotiated and agreed-upon between employee and supervisor and should take into consideration the regularly scheduled Charter School operational hours.
+Periods of time off for study purposes are to be negotiated and agreed upon between the employee and supervisor and should take into consideration the regularly scheduled Charter School operational hours.

-EMPLOYEE CATEGORIES AND CLASSIFICATIONS

-ADMINISTRATIVE (FULL-TIME OR PART-TIME)
+EMPLOYEE CATEGORIES AND CLASSIFICATIONS ADMINISTRATIVE (FULL-TIME OR PART-TIME)

-These employees are full-time or part-time and have Employment Agreements that may be renewed at the end of each school year.
+These employees are full-time or part-time and have Employment Agreements that may be renewed or non-renewed at the end of each school year.

-INSTRUCTIONAL STAFF (FULL-TIME OR PART-TIME)
+2.6 INSTRUCTIONAL STAFF (FULL-TIME OR PART-TIME)